mattsegura/blackbox-talk-to-figma-mcp/DRAGME.md

 echo "🔍 Debugging WebSocket connection..."

 # Step 1: Use @Terminals to check current state
-echo "💡 First, type '@Terminals' in Cursor chat to see all running processes" echo "💡 Look for WebSocket server terminal and check its status"
+echo "💡 First, type '@Terminals' in Blackbox chat to see all running processes" echo "💡 Look for WebSocket server terminal and check its status"

 # Check if port is in use